SovereignCloudStack/standards/docs/intro.md

 See [Release Notes for R3](/docs/release-notes/Release3.md) for more information.

+### Release 4 (2023-03-22)

+The implemented open source components have been updated to the latest stable versions.
+Among others, this includes OpenStack Zed, Kubernetes Cluster API 1.3.x, Cluster API Provider for OpenStack 0.7.x, Kubernetes 1.26.x, and Ubuntu 22.04 LTS.

+See [Release Notes for R4](/docs/release-notes/Release4.md) for more information.

 ### Roadmap

 We have a 6 month release cadence -- R4 will follow in March 2023.